 Mother’s Day is born in Australia

-Each year following she raised continuing funds from local Councils for the project, which over time expanded further around the country.6
+Each year following she raised continuing funds from local Councils for the project, which over time expanded further around the country.

 Interesting facts about Mother’s Day in Australia

-- According to the Sydney Morning Herald, Australians were predicted to spend as much as $2 billion on Mother’s Day in 2017, with up to $200 million on flowers alone.7
+- According to the Sydney Morning Herald, Australians spent as much as $2 billion on Mother’s Day in 2017, with up to $200 million on flowers alone.

 - Second only to Valentine’s Day, Mother’s Day is said to be one of the biggest days in the year for the restaurant industry.
-Compared to a normal Sunday, the average increase in bookings for Mother’s Day is 70 per cent according to number by restaurant booking service, Dimmi.7
+Compared to a normal Sunday, the average increase in bookings for Mother’s Day is 70 per cent according to restaurant booking service, Dimmi.